Book Review: The Twelve Mile Straight

 Book Summary:

-Cotton County, Georgia, 1930: in a house full of secrets, two babies: one light-skinned, the other dark-skinned, are said to be born to Elma Jesup, a white sharecropper’s daughter.
+In Cotton County, Georgia, back in 1930, there is a house full of secrets.
+Two babies are born: one light-skinned and the other dark-skinned.
+They are said to be born to Elma Jesup, a white sharecropper’s daughter.

 Accused of her rape, field hand Genus Jackson is lynched and dragged behind a truck down the Twelve-Mile Straight, the road to the nearby town.

-Such is the problem for Elma in the hard scrabble farm life in which she lives.
+Such is the problem for Elma in the hard-scrabble farm life she leads.
+The townspeople are naturally curious, and there is a lot of talk.

 My Review:

 I thoroughly enjoyed this book.
-I enjoyed reading about the relationship between Elma and Nan, raised as close as sisters.
+I enjoyed reading about the relationship between Elma and Nan, who were raised like sisters.

-The book explores the racism that was so rampant in the 1930s.
-Breaks my heart to think that people were treated like that.
-Another time, another way of life.
+The book explores the hate and racism that were so rampant in the 1930s.
+It breaks my heart to think that people were treated like that.
+Another time, another way of life, I guess you could say.

 This is a wonderful book for those who love history, relationships, and the complications of love and secrets.